 Mitch and Lisa Cook, who both work at Lemon Creek Correctional Center, coordinate shopping plans while Carrie John, 8, examines plush items as potential gifts for her family.
 (Mark Sabbatini / Juneau Empire)

-Marie Ahrens, an addiction and substance abuse counselor, spends Saturday morning as a dinosaur-riding Grinch in the aisles of Fred Meyer during the annual Shop With A Cop event.
+Marie Ahrens, vice president for the nonprofit volunteer program Juneau Citizens Patrol, spends Saturday morning as a dinosaur-riding Grinch in the aisles of Fred Meyer during the annual Shop With A Cop event.
 (Mark Sabbatini / Juneau Empire)

-Marie Ahrens, an addiction and substance abuse counselor, spends Saturday morning as a dinosaur-riding Grinch in the aisles of Fred Meyer during the annual Shop With A Cop event.
+Marie Ahrens, vice president for the nonprofit volunteer program Juneau Citizens Patrol, spends Saturday morning as a dinosaur-riding Grinch in the aisles of Fred Meyer during the annual Shop With A Cop event.
 (Mark Sabbatini / Juneau Empire)

 More in News